OpenFn/lwala/README.md

 ### (1) CommCare --> Salesforce
 CHWs register households, patients, and visits, and use CommCare as a tool for ongoing data collection and case management.
 As soon as the following CommCare forms are submitted, these [`CommCare-Salesforce-Jobs`](https://github.com/OpenFn/lwala/tree/master/commcare-salesforce-jobs) execute to forward data to Salesforce.

+#### Bulk Workflows
+_In Q2 2023, new workflows were implemented to fetch cases from CommCare and sync to Salesforce in bulk.
+The aim was to reduce traffic and the number of OpenFn transactions, and to bulkify this process so that the updates run on a timer-basis, rather than in real-time after every small edit to a case record in CommCare._

+Note that each workflow contains 2 jobs (the 1st to get cases from CommCare; the 2nd to map & bulk upsert records in Salesforce using the Bulk API).
+These jobs are configured as `flow` jobs on OpenFn.org, and their source code is saved in the [/bulk](https://github.com/OpenFn/lwala/tree/master/bulk) directory in this repository.

+**Bulk Workflow 1: Households & HH Visits Sync**
+1. bulkGetCases-HH.js
+2. bulkUpsert-HHandHHVisit.js

+**Bulk Workflow 2: Person Sync**
+1. bulkGetCases-Person.js
+2. bulkUpsert-Person.js

+**Bulk Workflow 3: Person Visit Sync**
+1. bulkGetCases-PersonVisit.js
+2. bulkUpsert-PersonVisit.js

+**Bulk Workflow 4: Services Sync**
+1. bulkGetCases-Service.js
+2. bulkUpsert-Service.js

+[See the 'bulkifying' diagrams via this link](https://lucid.app/lucidchart/e3411bda-1f0e-492f-b35d-6baf2dd3972a/edit?viewport_loc=42%2C-390%2C5151%2C2725%2CTUoMvxAey_47&invitationId=inv_218cd740-0c18-446b-b225-b327e581f1b8) for the LucidChart workflow diagram documentation.

 #### New MOH Data Collection Forms
 _These forms were introduced to support MOH partnership requirements, but are only live in some areas... to be rolled out widely in July 2021_